-In order to prevent side effect between pages/objects and all objects linked are linked during merging.
+In order to prevent side effects between pages/objects and all objects linked cloning is done during the merge.

 This process will be automatically applied if you use PdfWriter.append/merge/add\page/insert\page.
-If you want to clone an object before attaching it "manually", use clone function of any PdfObject: eg:
+If you want to clone an object before attaching it "manually", use the clone method of any PdfObject: